traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25g.charts.customize-the-context-menu.answers.md

 Part 2 / Create the full-size version of this column chart component
 --------------------------------------------------------------------
  1. Setup the Page
     a.
-Generate the component:                ZommableTimeSeriesLineChartLargeComponent
+Generate the component:                ZoomableTimeSeriesLineChartLargeComponent
     b.
 Add the route to constants.ts:         the route will be this:   page/dashboard/zoomable-times-series
     c.
 Register the route
     d.
 Add the route to the database table:  ui_controls        (if using real security)